csesock/sesock-file-management-tool/README.md

 - [x] Batch renaming of files
 - [x] Batch movement of files
 - [x] File backup/compression tool
+- [x] Easier batch movement of files compared to Windows default

 This tool is in the alpha stage.
 Most features are yet to be added/implemented.